hipstersmoothie/Front-End-Toolbox/README.md

 - :package: [Jest](https://github.com/facebook/jest) Delightful JavaScript Testing for React.
 - :package: [Enzyme](https://github.com/airbnb/enzyme) Enzyme is a JavaScript Testing utility for React that makes it easier to assert, manipulate, and traverse your React Components' output.
 - :package: [Ava](https://github.com/avajs/ava) Futuristic JavaScript test runner.
 Ava runs tests concurrently, which is especially beneficial for IO heavy tests
+- :package; [Airtap](https://github.com/airtap/airtap) An easy way to test your JavaScript in browsers, using a TAP-producing harness like tap or tape.
+Start testing your code locally in seconds and seamlessly move to cloud based browsers powered by Sauce Labs for better coverage.

 ### Static Site
 - :package: [Gatsby.js](https://www.gatsbyjs.org/) Blazing-fast static site generator for React